 - Get written authorization for any special expenses from the insurance company to avoid misunderstandings.

-Contact Miller Public Adjusters to learn more about how we can help you maximize the amount of your Additional Living Expense/Loss of Use claim settlement and ensure you receive all you’re entitled to under the provisions of your policy.
-Call us toll-free at 800-958-4829.
+Contact Miller Public Adjusters to learn more about how we can help you recover the full amount of your Additional Living Expense/Loss of Use claim settlement and ensure you receive all you’re entitled to under the provisions of your property insurance policy.

 Call us 24 hours a day at (866) 443-5167 to schedule an appointment or